canangelo/python-snippets/README.md

 # python-snippets
-Snippets of code to use for various python projects
+Snippets of code to use for various Python projects Candace Angelo - I am a student at life and this repository will house various bits of code to utilize in EDA, data science, and analytical projects.